curl/curl/docs/URL-SYNTAX.md

 ## SMTP

-The path part of a SMTP request specifies the host name to present during communication with the mail server.
-If the path is omitted, then libcurl will attempt to resolve the local computer's host name.
+The path part of a SMTP request specifies the hostname to present during communication with the mail server.
+If the path is omitted, then libcurl will attempt to resolve the local computer's hostname.
 However, this may not return the fully qualified domain name that is required by some mail servers and specifying this path allows you to set an alternative name, such as your machine's fully qualified domain name, which you might have obtained from an